-Because data are the lifeline of call centers, having a reliable backup system is a must.
+Because data is the lifeline of call centers, having a reliable backup system is a must.

 These data pile up over time as more customer interactions are being managed and new communication channels are being added.
 However, because these files are usually in a digital format, they re much more volatile and vulnerable than those that exist in a physical form.

 Unfortunately for businesses, there are several things that can cause data loss, such as hardware glitches, file corruption, malicious system attacks, and even natural disasters.
 Call centers can shield themselves against these accidents, but at times, there s little that can be done to prevent them.
 In these cases, you need to depend on a data backup system.

 Maintaining secondary storage for your data must be part of your business continuity plan.
 If you lose your data, you could lose your entire call center, and the repercussions for the brand and customers you serve are unimaginable.
 Follow these tips to create a reliable big data backup strategy.

 Organization is key

 If your databases are stored in an organized and logical way, it’s easier to sort through them and find the documents you need.
 To develop a standard way for storing your files, you must first categorize the data you have.
 For example, you have to separate customer information, such as transactions and contact details, from product databases.

 Sort the files that need to be preserved

 Here’s a list of some of the most important information your call center must keep safe at all costs:

 - The files you use daily (e.g., customer transactions)

 - Information about products or services (e.g., product manuals)